rifezacharyd/rifezacharyd/README.md

 **Business Consultant - TPUSA INC ( 2015 - 2017 , 2021 - 2024 )**

 :     I collaborated with clients on projects in the Manufacturing, Technology, and Financial Services industries during my tenure as an operations specialist.
-I specialized in providing process improvement strategies, technical services, and public relations.
+I specialized in providing process improvement strategies, technical services, and public relations management.

 **Business Group Associate - Amazon ( 2020 - 2021 )**